InvalidPathException/wagmi/README.md

 The spec test suite is from the [WebAssembly specification repository](https://github.com/WebAssembly/spec/releases/tag/list).
 The `wast2json` and `wat2wasm` binaries used are version 1.0.13 (1.0.14) [Windows version available here](https://github.com/WebAssembly/wabt/releases/tag/1.0.15).

 **Note:** This project specifically targets the WebAssembly 1.0 core standard.
 Newer test converters may not be compatible.
-There is no plan for development beyond 1.0 support.
+Support beyond 1.0 will only be considered after some performance-improving overhauls.